Aristotle's biology: Classification

-Aristotle distinguished about 500 species of birds, mammals and fishes in History of Animals and Parts of Animals.
-His system of classification, one of the earliest in scientific taxonomy, was influential for over two thousand years.
+Aristotle distinguished about 500 species of birds, mammals, actinopterygians and selachians in History of Animals and Parts of Animals.
 Aristotle distinguished animals with blood, Enhaima (the modern zoologist's vertebrates) and animals without blood, Anhaima (invertebrates).

 Animals with blood included live-bearing tetrapods, Zōiotoka tetrapoda (roughly, the mammals), being warm, having four legs, and giving birth to their young.

 The cetaceans, Kētōdē, also had blood and gave birth to live young, but did not have legs, and therefore formed a separate group (megista genē, defined by a set of functioning "parts").

 The birds, Ornithes had blood and laid eggs, but had only 2 legs and were a distinct form (eidos) with feathers and beaks instead of teeth, so they too formed a distinct group, of over 50 kinds.

 The egg-bearing tetrapods, Ōiotoka tetrapoda (reptiles and amphibians) had blood and four legs, but were cold and laid eggs, so were a distinct group.

 The snakes, Opheis, similarly had blood, but no legs, and laid dry eggs, so were a separate group.

 The fishes, Ikhthyes, had blood but no legs, and laid wet eggs, forming a definite group.
-Among them, the selachians Selakhē (sharks and rays), had cartilages instead of bones.
+Among them, the selachians Selakhē (sharks and rays), had cartilages instead of bones and were viviparous (Aristotle did not know that some selachians are oviparous).

 Animals without blood were divided into soft-shelled Malakostraka (crabs, lobsters, and shrimps); hard-shelled Ostrakoderma (gastropods and bivalves); soft-bodied Malakia (cephalopods); and divisible animals Entoma (insects, spiders, scorpions, ticks).
-Other animals without blood included fish lice, hermit crabs, red coral, sea anemones, sponges, starfish and various worms: Aristotle did not classify these into groups.
+Other animals without blood included fish lice, hermit crabs, red coral, sea anemones, sponges, starfish and various worms: Aristotle did not classify these into groups, although Aristotle mentioned that the sea anemone was in its "own group".